osmo-tool/osmo/README.md

 Installing
 ----------

-I would recommend to download the source, and using the Ant build script under "osmotester" directory to build it.
+Currently the suggested method is to use the Maven repository.
+Either as a dependency or download the jar file from the repository.
-There is also some version in the maven repo.
+Dependency:

 ```xml
 <dependency>